 Dear friends and colleagues,

-We hope you continue to support and participate in UrbanShift’s mission!
+Please explore more recent research, blogs, and events below to learn more about our work.
+We hope that you will continue to support and participate in UrbanShift’s mission.

 Andrea Fernández / Managing Director of Climate Finance, Knowledge and Partnerships, C40 Cities

 State of Finance for Nature in Cities 2023

 In this publication, UNEP and the Penn Institute for Urban Research outline gaps and opportunities for financing Nature-based Solutions in cities, best practices from around the world, and actions that can be taken to scale up investments in nature.